 Smoke Rise is one of America's most prestigious club communities.
 Smoke Rise has 24-hour security, a variety of clubs, and special events grounded in a tradition of community spirit and service.
 This lakeside community features a beach and dock with a annual fireworks display, a baseball field, playground, tennis and basketball courts, a pond for ice skating, stables and a riding ring, and the Smoke Rise village Inn.
 Each unique home is in its own breathtaking surrounding in a landscape forged by mother nature's glaciers, with controlled development and tastefully preserved by an elected Board of Governors.
 Located in the north woods of New Jersey, Kinnelon is only an hour away from the excitement of New York City.
 Recreational opportunities abound in this majestic Ramapo Mountain enclave.

-Smoke Rise is a unique and affordable haven for discriminating professionals and executives.
 Whether you're looking for the ideal location to raise a family or a community for your golden years, Smoke Rise is more than a place to live; it's a way of life.

 According to legend, Smoke Rise was once the hunting grounds of the Lenni-Lenape Indians who gave it the name 'The Land Where the Smoke Rises' from watching how the moisture steaming from the lake created the illusion of smoke.
 Appropriately, it was long the estate of Francis Kinney of the Kinney Brothers Tobacco Co., makers of Sweet Caporals.